+Exp planatory Note: -

-i) Loan included in Other Loans (Employees) due from directors or other officers of the company at the end of the year. ii) Advance due by firms or private companies in which any Director of the i) Advance due by firms or private companies in which any Director of the Company is a Director or member.
+i) Loan included in Other Loans (Employees) due from directors or other officers 0.10 0.14

+of the company at the end of the year.

+ii) Advance due by firms or private companies in which any Director of the - -

+Company is a Director or member.